Verified [Verified] denotes information that has been published with confirmation of its owing parties.

-Learn About Fire and Disaster Preventions at the Fire Museum
+Learn About Fire and Disaster Preventions at the Fire Museum.

 You can see Shinjuku, Roppongi Hills, and on clear days even Mt.
 Fuji from the Disaster Prevention Lounge located on the 10th floor.
+There is also a museum shop selling original goods, perfect for souvenirs.

 Learn about the process of firefighting, which changes over time.